jhasse/jngl/README.md

 ## Build using scons

-Build jngl in debug mode:
+Build JNGL in debug mode:
 ```
 scons debug=1
 ```